jjpal/jjpal.github.io/sports.md

 <img src="images/TotaRebounds_BubbleChart.PNG?raw=true"/>

 Power Guards (green bubble) are higher on the chart compared to other positions - more assists.
 It also has the widest range in points from around 50 to close to 2200.
 Trae Young is the point guard with the highest assists (737) and points (2155).
 Nikola Jokic is the center that has the highest total rebounds (1019).
-Highest assists for Power Forward, Shooting Guard, and Small Forward tend to max out around 300 to 400.
+The highest assists for Power Forward, Shooting Guard, and Small Forward tend to max out around 300 to 400.

-The panel has one additional requirement; to see the the total team points scored and indivdual players scores for the different teams in the NBA.
+The panel has one additional requirement; to see the total team points scored and individual players score for the different teams in the NBA.
 For this task, I will use a stacked bar chart.
-The stacked bar chart, shows how a single entity is broken into it's component elements (part-to-whole relationships).
+The stacked bar chart shows how a single entity is broken into component elements (part-to-whole relationships).
 Noting it can be hard to read with several components.
-If the target audience is interested exclusively in the size of the components  magnitude type chart should be considered.
+If the target audience is interested exclusively in the size of the components magnitude-type chart should be considered.

 <img src="images/TeamTotalPoints_StackedBar.PNG?raw=true"/>

+The team with the highest points is the Minnesota Timberwolves (over 9000), and the lowest is Oklahoma City Thunder (around 8500).
+The individual players that stand out are DeMar DeRozan (Chicago Bulls), Jason Tatum (Boston Celtics), Trae Young (Atlanta Hawks), and Joel Embiid (Philadelphia 76ers).

 ...